Bob Davies (businessman)

-Robert J. Davies (born 12 October 1948) was the chief executive of Arriva PLC from 1998 to 2006.
+Robert J. Davies was the chief executive of Arriva PLC from 1998 to 2006.

 Davies attended King Edward VII School in Sheffield, going on to graduate with a degree in law from the University of Edinburgh.
 He is a Fellow of the Chartered Institute of Management Accountants and holds an honorary doctorate (LLD) from the University of Sunderland.

-In 1998 he was named chief executive of Arriva, a position he held until 2006.
+In 1998, he was named chief executive of Arriva, a position he held until 2006.
 In July 2012, he was appointed Chairman of Home Group.